propellercrm/propellercrm-python-sdk/README.md

 # Propeller CRM Python SDK
-The official python wrapper for the [Propeller CRM API](http://developers.propellercrm.com)

 [Propeller](https://www.propellercrm.com) is the CRM salespeople actually want to use.
+And it's also pretty great for developers!

 ## Installation